scott-simpson/scott-simpson/src/pages/subscriptions/index.md

 whyTitle: Why Subscriptions?
 whyIntro: >-
   One of our company-wide OKRs was to increase repeat purchase rate.
-At that time, our COA was high as we were competing for ad space with big industry players that had big budgets.
+At that time, our COA was high because we were competing for ad space with with big-budget industry players.
 Because of this, much of our focus that quarter was to find new revenue streams within our existing customer base.
   Subscriptions not only made it easier for our customers to regularly send flowers to themselves or loved ones, but it also encouraged repeat purchases.